-Town of Mount Royal's contract management by-law includes several measures aimed at ensuring compliance with the law, as applicable to contacts, with respect to integrity, accessibility, transparency, ethics, impartiality and accountability.
+Town of Mount Royal By-law No. 1458 on Contract Management includes several measures aimed at ensuring compliance with the law, as applicable to contacts, with respect to integrity, accessibility, transparency, ethics, impartiality and accountability.
 These measures were complied with.